 - It looks like the Linux side is finally taking Retina / HDPI / 4K serious, something Apple users have been used to for years now.

-- I contributed some mini documentation fixes to elementaryOS and the community over there was really helpful and responded fast.
+- I contributed some mini documentation fixes to elementaryOS and the community over there was helpful and responded fast.
 It looks like a nice place to hang out, a place an Apple fanboy would feel at home.

 - Years of listening to the Linux Unplugged podcast have slowly, but surely brainwashed me.

-I expected a dull card box box with a computer, like the Lenovo ones I often order for work, but no, the XPS came in a slick black box ready to be pulled out, very Apple-esk.
+I expected a dull card board box with a computer, like the Lenovo ones I often order for work, but no, the XPS came in a slick black box ready to be pulled out, very Apple-esque.
 The battery was fully charged and getting started was as easy as it should be.
 I was greeted by a little video and followed the installation without any problems.
 Not once did it mention

 ncurses screen, perfect.